-You can do dog-walking or babysitting while you are in the UK, but under the Tier 4 work restriction you can only do it unpaid.
+You can do dog-walking or babysitting while you are in the UK, but under the Student work restriction you can only do it unpaid.
 This might seem disproportionate or overly strict, but remember that providing any service for payment, including babysitting, dog-walking or anything paid “cash in hand” is likely to be seen as self-employment or, at the very least, a "business activity".

 If you miss your young relatives, why not offer to babysit for free.
 Think of the non-financial benefits: it's a fun and interesting opportunity to meet some local families and children and see how they live.
 Plus free WiFi and snacks usually come as standard.